Bees, Wasps, Hornets – First Aid for Stings. What to do if you get stung by a bee or wasp?

 Stings

-A single insect sting should not be dangerous, but the sensitivity of individuals to insect venom varies.
-The most dangerous are stings in the neck, palate, tongue, and inner cheek area.
-They cause swelling of the mucous membranes, larynx, and blockage of the respiratory tract.
-It is worth knowing that a bee can only sting once; the stinger is equipped with hooks that hold it in the skin.
-A wasp, hornet, and bumblebee can sting multiple times, so you have to expect additional attacks.
+A single insect sting shouldn't be dangerous, but individual sensitivity to insect venom varies.
+The most dangerous stings are those on the neck, palate, tongue, and inner cheeks.
+They cause swelling of the mucous membranes and larynx, and blockage of the airway.
+It's important to remember that a bee can only sting once; the stinger is equipped with hooks that retain it in the skin.
+Wasps, hornets, and bumblebees can sting multiple times, so repeat attacks should be expected.

 Advice